-Asynchronous and synchronous counters are the most common counter types on the market today, but they have distinct differences.
-In this article, we’ll dive into the specifics of each type and finish by highlighting their respective advantages and disadvantages.
+Asynchronous and synchronous counters are the most common counter types today but have distinct differences.
+In this article, we’ll dive into the specifics of each kind and finish by highlighting their respective advantages and disadvantages.

 What is an Asynchronous counter?

-An asynchronous counter, also known as a ripple counter or propagation counter, doesn’t require a clock to count.
+An asynchronous counter, a ripple counter, or a propagation counter doesn’t require a clock to count.
 Rather, it counts the number of pulses it receives from an external source, displaying the results on its screen.

 Because an asynchronous counter’s output is free from a simultaneous clock signal, its output may be delayed.
 Only the first flip-flop will be externally clocked with a clock pulse, while any further flip-flops are the output of a previous flip-flop.